RA-curryfish/bufferoverflows/README.md

 # bufferoverflows
 Project for the course Computer Security.
-Exploited buffer overflow vulnerabilities in the victim files to attain certain tasks.
+Exploited buffer overflow vulnerabilities in the victim files to attain certain goals.